PrefectHQ/prefect/docs/concepts/work-pools.md

     `PREFECT_API_URL` must be set for the environment in which your worker is running.
 You must also have a user or service account with the `Worker` role, which can be configured by setting the `PREFECT_API_KEY`.

 ### Worker status
 Workers have two statuses: `ONLINE` and `OFFLINE`.
 A worker is online if it sends regular heartbeat messages to the Prefect API.
-If a worker has missed three heartbeats, it will be considered offline.
-In the default case, a worker would be considered offline a maximum of 90 seconds after it stopped sending heartbeats, but the threshold can be configured via the `PREFECT_WORKER_HEARTBEAT_SECONDS` setting.
+If a worker has missed three heartbeats, it is considered offline.
+By default, a worker is considered offline a maximum of 90 seconds after it stopped sending heartbeats, but the threshold can be configured via the `PREFECT_WORKER_HEARTBEAT_SECONDS` setting.

 ### Starting a worker